2023 Drexler-Automotive Formula Cup: First half

 The season began in March at Mugello Circuit with a 34-car grid together with the F2000 Italian Formula Trophy.
 Noda Racing's Juju Noda took pole position for both races.
 She had to concede the win of the first race to Franz Wöss Racing's Benjamin Berta, as she finished third behind the Hungarian and Jo Zeller Racing's Sandro Zeller.
 She turned her luck around later in the day, to claim the win in race two, ahead of HT Powertrain's Bernardo Pellegrini and Zeller.
 The F3 Trophy was dominated by Nannini Racing's Marco Falci, who took both race wins.
 The Formula Light Cup saw only a single car entered into the races: Fabio Turchetto, driving for A.S.D.
 Ruote Scoperte M., therefore won both races.

 The second round at Imola was also held in conjunction with the Italian F2000 series.
 This time, Berta was the man to beat in qualifying as he took two pole positions.
 He took two largely unchallenged victories to claim the championship lead.
 The first race had its podium completed by Pellegrini and Noda, while the latter had to fight through from the back of the grid in race two.
 That race saw Zeller return to the podium, ahead of Pellegrini.
 Team Automobile Tricolore's Edoardo Bonanomi and Facondini Racing's Enrico Milani shared the wins in the F3 Trophy class, while standings leader Falci was unable to finish both races.
 Three cars entered the Formula Light Cup, but Turchetto remained unbeaten.

 Only eight cars were present for the third round at the Hungaroring.
 Zeller and Berta shared pole positions, but Zeller was the better man in both races, winning from pole position in race one and fighting past Berta to take the win in race two.
 Magyar Racing Team's Janos Magyar completed both podiums as the only other F3 Cup entrant, as Zeller closed up to Berta and moved past the absent Noda in the standings.
 Franz Wöss Racing's Tom Beckhäuser won both F3 Trophy races, ahead of his teammate Luca Iannacone.
 The Formula Light Cup saw a new winner, as Turchetto was absent and Franz Wöss Racing's Robert Siska won both races as the only entrant in the class.

 The first half of the season ended at Spielberg.
 Noda was back in action, but Berta was in his best form, dominating qualifying and taking both race wins to extend his championship advantage.
 Noda came second in race one, but was unable to finish race two.
 Zeller was also right in the mix, completing the podium in race one and finishing second ahead of G Motorsport's Francesco Galli in race two.
-Jo Zeller Racing's Marcel Tobler sweeped the weekend in the F3 Trophy class, while four cars battled for Formula Light Cup honors.
+Jo Zeller Racing's Marcel Tobler swept the weekend in the F3 Trophy class, while four cars battled for Formula Light Cup honors.
 Team Hoffmann Racing's Dr. Norbert Groer and PLMRACING's Stefano Palummieri shared the wins, while Turchetto solidified his points lead with two podiums.